shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-bootstrapping.md

 A recommended approach would be to download a standalone copy of the [latest core API](https://github.com/shotgunsoftware/tk-core/releases) which will be used purely for the purpose of bootstrapping.
 You should store it in a convenient place where it can be imported.
-Make sure that the path you add points to the `python` folder inside the `tk-core` folder.
+Make sure that the path you add points to the `python` folder inside the `tk-core` folder as this is where the `sgtk` package is located.

 ### Code